ververica/streaming-ledger/README.md

-# data Artisans Streaming Ledger
+# Ververica Stream Ledger

 ### Serializable ACID transactions on streaming data

-data Artisans Streaming Ledger is a library on top of [Apache Flink](https://flink.apache.org/), for processing event streams across multiple shared states/tables with Serializable ACID Semantics.
+Ververica Streaming Ledger is a library on top of [Apache Flink](https://flink.apache.org/), for processing event streams across multiple shared states/tables with Serializable ACID Semantics.

-Instead of operating on a single key in a single operator at a time (like in vanilla Apache Flink and other stream processors) data Artisans Streaming Ledger allows you to define a set of states, connect streams of events that drive the transactions, and apply flexible business logic that operates transactionally across those states.
+Instead of operating on a single key in a single operator at a time (like in vanilla Apache Flink and other stream processors) Ververica Streaming Ledger allows you to define a set of states, connect streams of events that drive the transactions, and apply flexible business logic that operates transactionally across those states.

 ## This repository contains the following `maven` modules:
 * `da-streamingledger-sdk` - The `SDK` needed to define a streaming ledger application.
 * `da-streamingledger-runtime-serial` - A simplistic serial runner, to experiment with the `SDK`.
 * `da-streamingledger-examples` - Streaming ledger example programs.

-A parallel runner exists as part of the dA platform, you can learn more about the dA platform here: [dA Platform](https://data-artisans.com/platform-overview)
+A parallel runner exists as part of the Ververica platform, you can learn more about the Ververica platform here: [Ververica Platform](https://www.ververica.com/platform-overview)

 ## Example